 One common misconception that arises during pregnancy is how much and how often seafood should be eaten.
 Unfortunately, misinformation perpetuates, despite decades of research supporting the benefits of consuming nutrient-rich seafood during pregnancy.

 The good news for seafood-loving mothers-to-be is that the 2015-2020 Dietary Guidelines encourage women who are pregnant to eat at least two servings (about 8-12 oz.) of seafood per week.
-If you’re expecting or planning to get pregnancy soon, here are some tips we shared with RadioMD on seafood during pregnancy, plus a few delicious recipes.
+If you’re expecting or planning to get pregnant soon, here are some tips we shared with RadioMD on seafood during pregnancy, plus a few delicious recipes.

 Benefits of Eating Seafood for Moms-to-Be and Baby: